 Boston’s premier, award-winning wine, craft beer and spirits shop, Urban Grape, seeks to make wine less intimidating for the average wine drinker.
 Located in Boston’s historic South End neighborhood, owners TJ Douglas and his wife Hadley opened the store in 2009 and have since revolutionized wine lists across the city.
 Douglas’ passion for excellent service and introducing customers to unique wines are what make the Urban Grape an inclusive space.

-Douglas moved to Boston for more opportunities in the restaurant industry after leaving his small town of Bethel, Vt. in 2001.
+Douglas moved to Boston, Massachusetts for more opportunities in the restaurant industry after leaving his small town of Bethel, Vt. in 2001.
 Not too long after settling into Boston, he became a bar manager at a restaurant that had a wine on tap cuvée system.
 “Here I am, this bar manager who doesn’t know anything about wine.
 And now we have this wine bar.
 So that forced me into the wine world,” says Douglas who credits this stint along with his in-laws who are avid Napa cabernet drinkers with broadening his knowledge about wine.
 Douglas would later use this exposure and his expertise to build a progressive wine drinking community in Boston.

 From Humble Beginnings to the Urban Grape